Skip to main content

 Frequently Asked Questions

-FIRST CAPITAL BANK has a Bank Health Score of C (55/100).
+First Capital Bank has a Bank Health Score of C (55/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.73%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CAPITAL BANK holds $98M in total assets and $89M in total deposits.
-It is located in QUANAH, TEXAS (FDIC Certificate #3399).
+First Capital Bank holds $98M in total assets and $89M in total deposits.
+It is headquartered in Quanah, Texas (FDIC Certificate #3399).

-FIRST CAPITAL BANK has a Tier 1 capital ratio of 11.73%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.31%, and the return on assets is 1.21%.
+First Capital Bank has a Tier 1 capital ratio of 11.73%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.31%, and the return on assets is 1.21%.

 Yes.
-FIRST CAPITAL BANK is FDIC-insured (Certificate #3399).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Capital Bank is FDIC-insured (Certificate #3399).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: